 It organises summer schools on the topics of its research projects in which students from various countries participate.

+On several fields of digital research the Göttingen Academy works together with the IT-experts of the Göttingen State and University Library (SUB).
 The Göttingen Academy also regularly collaborates with other academic institutions with regard to public events.
-For instance, it offers a lecture series every semester together with the University of Göttingen and organises a series of talks together with the Braunschweig Scientific Society once a year in the phaeno science theatre in Wolfsburg.
+For instance, it offers a lecture series every semester together with the University of Göttingen and organises a series of talks together with the Braunschweig Scientific Society once a year in the phaeno Science Center in Wolfsburg.